relasine/pitch-battles-poc/README.md

 ### About

-This application was built by Kevin Simpson using React.js, CSS, and the (Time Fantasy assets pack courtesy of Jason Perry)[http://www.timefantasy.net/].
+This application was built by Kevin Simpson using React.js, CSS, and the [Time Fantasy assets pack courtesy of Jason Perry](http://www.timefantasy.net/).
 All assets are animated frame-by-frame in CSS with animation state controlled in React.

 Pitch Battles current has two game modes: treble clef and bass clef.
 Future extensions will include alto clef and instrument specific pitch collections so that band and orchestra students can tailor the game to specifically test the pitches they need to know for their instrument.